 What We Do

 Our group and individual programmes for women, and our children's group programmes, are all approved by the Ministry of Justice.
 We have a strong focus on children and offer specialised education programmes for children in recognition of their different needs and experiences.
+We have also developed a specialist youth services team who support young pepople in the community, and through a school-based healthy realtionship programme.

 Our social services staff offer support, advocacy, and assistance with accessing essential services (e.g. financial, legal, health, housing etc) and professional referrals.